domosekai/shdns/README.md

 Parameters
 ----
+    -F  Fast mode.
+Accept foreign IP from domestic nameservers if it passes basic checks.
     -M int
         Maximum delay (ms) allowed for subsequent replies from all servers.
-Use a larger value for DOH. (default 500) -T int
+Use a larger value for DOH. (default 1000) -T int
         Timeout (s) for the first reply from any server.
 Use a larger value for high latency network. (default 5) -V  Show version